Franz Jacob (resistance fighter): Arrest

 The March 1933 elections saw great gains by the National Socialists to seats of power, both on the state and national level.
 On 27 February 1933, six days before the election, the Reichstag was burned, an event that was blamed on the Communists.
 With Nazis in key positions in government, Adolf Hitler was able to push through the Reichstag Fire Decree, which was then signed into law by President Paul von Hindenburg.
 The decree withdrew civil liberties and enabled the Nazis to arrest anyone they deemed to be an enemy.
 This became first and foremost a confrontation with the KPD, but in effect, outlawed all political parties in Germany, other than the Nazi Party.
 The Enabling Act of 27 March 1933 consolidated their power and authority.
 By the end of April 1933, the Nazis had arrested 18,000 Communists, 12,000 SPD members and others, filling concentration camps.
 By June 1933, more than half of the KPD's district leaders were in detention and hundreds of Nazi opponents had been killed.
 Many people went underground, including Jacob.

 A year later, in mid-August 1933, he was arrested in Berlin by the Nazis and sent to prison, where Jacob subjected to torture in the Gestapo prisons Columbia Haus in Berlin and KolaFu in Hamburg.
 In 1934, he was sentenced to three years at hard labor in a Zuchthaus for "preparation to commit high treason.
-After he had served his sentence, he was sent to Sachsenhausen concentration camp for three years of preventive detention, where he stayed till 1940.
+After he had served his sentence, he was sent to Sachsenhausen concentration camp for three years of preventive detention, where he stayed until 1940.